Can Residential Property Be Put To Commercial Use?

 What does the law say?

-If the zoning rules and the housing society management rules allow it, you can use your residential property for commercial activity.
+If the zoning rules and the housing society management rules allow it, you can use or rent your residential property for commercial activity.
 However, states have different sets of rules on conversion of residential property to commercial property.
 Some states allow up to 30 per cent area of a house to be put to commercial use by professionals such as doctors, lawyers and chartered accountants, but others do not.

 In case your state allows this, it is necessary to get an approval from the housing society before conversion of residential property to commercial property.
 Depending on the nature of the business, it may also be necessary to obtain permission from the local municipal authority for the conversion of a flat into a commercial establishment.
 Once a property is marked as commercial property, it would be treated as a commercial property for all purposes, which includes paying more as property tax.